sneakysneak/docs/pages/connector-authentication/intercom.md

 * [Creating an App](https://developers.intercom.com/building-apps/docs/get-started-developing-on-intercom)
 * [Setting up OAuth](https://developers.intercom.com/building-apps/docs/setting-up-oauth)

-**Redirect URL**: you must add a callback URL to allow Intercom to be used in your Cyclr Console and it's accounts.
+**Redirect URL**: you must add a callback URL to allow Intercom to be used in your Cyclr Console and its accounts.

 The URL is: